San Rafael Heritage

 Jim Draper, Web Editor

-A freelance video director of live event productions - many for Silicon Valley technology
+A freelance video director of live event productions - many for Silicon Valley technology companies,

 Picture